 Multiple Indicator Cluster Survey

-The Multiple Indicator Cluster Survey (MICS) is an international survey program that is the largest source of statistically sound and internationally comparable data on women and children worldwide.
-The Tonga MICS collected data on health, nutrition, child protection, education, water, sanitation and hygiene as well as domestic violence amongst other topics, and provides disaggregated data for identification of disparities to inform policies aimed at social inclusion of the most vulnerable population.
+The Tonga MICS collected data across a wide range of areas including health, nutrition, child protection, education, water, sanitation and hygiene (WASH), and domestic violence, amongst other topics.
+It provides disaggregated data that helps identify disparities and informs policies aimed at promoting social inclusion for the most vulnerable population.

-Out of the 232 Sustainable Development Goals (SDGs) indicators, 33 are covered by MICS.
 Click here for the Tonga MICS 2019 Survey Findings Report

 This survey consisted of 6 Questionnaires: